 In 2014 the mountain to climb grew even higher.

 The aim in 2014 was to decrease the overall energy consumption of cylinder head cleaning.
 As an example let’s suppose that before simulations in 2013 that specific cleaning cell required 12kWh energy (in the form of compressed air).
-After first simulation set that decreased to 10kWh and the machine ran perfectly well.
+After the first simulation set that decreased to 10kWh and the machine ran perfectly well.
 How can you further improve that?

 Does modular platform system of the automotive industry sound familiar to you?

-This modular platform system means that the basis of a vehicle is formed by putting main sub-assemblies together like front part with engine and transmission, middle part with passenger space and the rear part with varieties of suspension types.
+This modular platform system means that the basis of a vehicle is formed by putting main sub-assemblies together.
+Like front part with engine and transmission, middle part with passenger space and the rear part with varieties of suspension types.
 On this basis different body styles can be designed: 5 door hatchback, 4 door saloon or an SUV.

 Since every other method would have been way too time consuming I went for this modular system as well.
 My modules were the geometries of the suction heads connecting to the surfaces of the cylinder head casting.
 The main part that remained unchanged throughout the project was the mesh of the cylinder head and its very close surrounding.
-On each side of the cylinder head that had the slightest chance to attach a suction head to I applied special boundary conditions we just call discontinuous mesh in SC/Tetra.
+On each side of the cylinder head that had the slightest chance to attach a suction head to I applied special boundary conditions.
+We just call it discontinuous mesh in SC/Tetra.
 This way nodes of the main mesh and nodes of the suction head mesh did not have to have node-to-node connection.

 Dr. Robert Dul